caseywatts/caseywatts.github.io/book/all-chapters.md

 ### Automatic Feelings

 Any feelings you experience are a type of input.
 A feeling can be present whether you can accurately describe it in words or not.
-A feeling can sometimes come with automatic thoughts describing it, but sometimes it won’t.
+A feeling can sometimes come with automatic thoughts describing it, but sometimes it would not.

 This might encompass a feeling you get in a particular moment like a moment of fear, or a low-level background feeling like being anxious for a day.
-The specific distinction between these two isn’t super important — it’s more important that you scan yourself for both kinds.
+The specific distinction between these two is not super important — it's more important that you scan yourself for both kinds.

 ### Automatic Thoughts

-An automatic thought is one you don’t actively choose to think.
-In your conscious mind you just “hear” yourself thinking them.
-My mom automatically thought the words "Oh Dalton, not again!!".
-This thought came to her around the same time as an “automatic feeling” of frustration.
-Both automatic feelings and automatic thoughts are inputs to the conscious part of your brain; these aren’t directly under your control.
+An automatic thought is one you do not actively choose to think.
+You just hear the thought as it appears in your head.
+My mom automatically thought the words "Oh, not again!!".
+This thought came to her around the same time as an _automatic feeling_ of frustration.
+Both automatic feelings and automatic thoughts are inputs to the conscious part of your brain.
+These are not directly under your control.

 ### External Stimuli

 External stimuli are anything that happens outside of your body or mind.
 Events that happen around you — like my younger brother not shutting the door.
 It could be some event from earlier in the day, like if you wake up late or miss a cup of coffee.
 It could be something someone said to you the day, month, or year before.
-These events happening to you are separate from any thoughts or feelings you have about these “stimuli”.
+These events happening to you are separate from any thoughts or feelings you have about these stimuli.

 ### Bodily State

 A fourth type of input is your current bodily state.
-My favorite example is the word "hangry" — short for hungry-angry (a portmanteau!).
-If you're hangry, that means your state of hunger is leading you to experience anger, and you may respond to the situation with anger.
-When my mom realized she hadn’t eaten, she apologized to my brother, moved on, and got some food.
+My favorite example is the word _hangry_ — short for hungry-angry (a portmanteau!).
+If you're _hangry_, that means your state of hunger is leading you to experience anger, and you may respond to the situation with anger.
+When my mom realized she had not eaten, she apologized to my brother, moved on, and got some food.

-I am so glad “hangry” has become such a common term.
+I am so glad _hangry_ has become such a common term.
 I would love to have an even richer vocabulary like this.
-I haven’t come up with any mashup words that are quite as catchy as “hangry”, but hyphenation helps me a lot.
-Instead of pushing for “tiredrated” I just use tired-frustrated instead.
+I have not come up with any mashup words that are quite as catchy as _hangry_, but hyphenation helps me a lot.
+Instead of pushing for "tiredrated" I just use tired-frustrated instead.
 Any combination [bodily-state]-[emotional-state] is a possibility.
 For myself, I distinguish between [many types of hungry](https://caseywatts.com/2017/12/18/types-of-hunger.html) (stomach-volume-hungry vs sugar-hungry vs thirsty-hungry and more).
 I distinguish between many types of tired (physically tired vs sleepy-tired vs socially drained vs focused-for-too-long drained).

 Those are four types of input: automatic feelings, automatic thoughts, stimuli from the environment, and current bodily state.
 Now equipped with all this context, we're ready to start processing these emotions and thoughts.

 ## Homework

 - What are the four major types of inputs to your consciousness?
-- Practice the “whoop” — whoop yourself 3 times today.
+- Practice the "whoop" — whoop yourself 3 times today.
 While in this introspective state, notice your inputs.
 Identify inputs from each of the four major types of inputs.
 - Explain CBT (at a high level) to a friend.
 Do a bit of independent research (Googling!) if you want to be able to speak about it more accurately.
-- Use the term “post-hoc rationalization” in a conversation this week.
+- Use the term "post-hoc rationalization" in a conversation this week.